medic/cht-core/README.md

 ### Working on local environment with real devices

-This process is relevant for viewing the Medic webapp on mobile devices when the api service is run on a developer machine running Webapp >v3.5.0.
-Webapp v3.5.0 relies on service workers, which require a valid HTTPS certificate to function.
-Follow these steps to make your developer build accessible from your android device at the trusted url created by ngrok.
+Follow the steps below to use an Android device with a development build of your application.
+This process is relevant when running v3.5.0 or greater of the Community Health Application Framework since it relies on service workers, which requires a valid HTTPS certificate.
+These steps will make your developer build accessible from your Android device by giving it a trusted URL created by _ngrok_.

 1. Create a ngrok account at https://ngrok.com/
 1. Follow instructions on downloading and linking your computer to your ngrok account.